Ericusick/Chest_X-Ray-Image_Classification/README.md

 - Validation Loss: 0.1840

-Our accuracy is good in this model but with more training data, tweaking the layers, and messing with other parameters to get our validation loss lower but due to time restraints we were unable to achieve it.
-Also our validation set was small which can be a reason why it looks inconsistent on the graph, adding more validation data could solve this issue and it may help gain a clearer picture of how this model is performing.
+Our accuracy is good in this model but with more training data, tweaking the layers, and messing with other parameters, we can lower the validation loss but due to time time constraint we were unable to achieve it.
+Also our validation set was small which can be a reason why the graphs looks inconsistent, to fix this issue we may want to add more validation data/images to solve this issue.
+In return, paint a clearer performance of the model.

 ---